allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 prone.
 The “legacy code” was actually a pretty good piece of code, but with previously unsolved problems.

-### Concusions
+### Conclusion
 My battle with map-based builders reminds me a couple of things.
 First, different approaches have different advantages, but also disadvantages.
 Which one is the best?
 Well, it depends on what you value the most.
 Second, switching an approach may cost a lot.
-Sometimes more than the actual gain of the change, some make the decisions wisely.
-Third, legacy code can be a dangerous monster, but in some cases, it is better to make friends instead of killing him (evolution over revolution).
+Sometimes more than the actual gain of the change, so make the decisions wisely.
+Third, legacy code can be a dangerous monster, but in some cases, it is better to make friends instead of killing it (evolution over revolution).
 Forth, sometimes we overuse the term “legacy code”.
 Just because we can’t fix it, it doesn’t mean it’s legacy.